May Spotlights | Enhancing the Spotlight [ENG & POL GRAPHICS]

 3rd form Pokémon is 20 candy

 There are 2 types of berries that also help with gaining more candy.
-Pinap and silver pinap both giving twice the amount of candy and the silver helping to increase your catch rate slightly.
+Pinap and silver pinap both give twice the amount of candy and the silver helps to increase your catch rate slightly.
 Another tip is the most time consuming of all, yet potentially the most beneficial.
 In preparation for this specific reward, you can stack field research tasks of Pokémon to be caught during this hour to help catch more.
 These stacked field research Pokémon will be stored above your active tasks and are kept in the order you stacked them.
 You can stack up to 99 Pokémon this way which will allow you to catch a significant amount more Pokémon if you are doing it from home, and potentially allow you to catch 2nd or 3rd form Pokémon depending on which Pokémon you have stacked.
 You can also keep special research tasks but in doing so, it will not allow you to progress to the next stage until that Pokémon is caught and you cannot stack multiple special research tasks so use this at your own discretion

 — Cottonee Spotlight —